sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/index.rst

 Key Performance Indicators
 -----------------------------------------------------------------------------------------------

-- Boot time less than 8 seconds on entry level Intel® Core™ platforms.
+- Boot time of less than 8 seconds on entry level Intel® Core™ platforms.
 - Fast A/B image updates (<30s) with automatic rollback support on Edge Microvisor Toolkit.
 - Small footprint with less than 750MB of disk space required for the OS and under 350MB compressed RAW image size.